aimms/how-to/Articles/494/494-overview-aimms-ds-languages.rst

 Overview
 -----------

-:doc:`The HTTP Library section </C_Developer/Sub_Connectivity/sub_http/index>` contains examples like :doc:`Call Google Maps API <../296/296-obtaining-geographic-data-through-the-google-api>` and :doc:`Call IBM Image Recognition API <../301/301-Image-Recognition>` which show how to call web services in AIMMS.
+:doc:`The HTTP Library section </C_Developer/Sub_Connectivity/sub_http/index>` contains examples like :doc:`Call Google Maps API <../296/296-obtaining-geographic-data-through-the-google-api>` which show how to call web services in AIMMS.
-We will use the same principles to call an external model from AIMMS by exposing that model as a web service.
+We will use the same principles to call to extend an AIMMS app with models built in Python or R by exposing that model as a web service.
 We will publish a series of how-to articles explaining how AIMMS apps can be extended with models built in Python or R.
 While our examples will be limited to these two languages at this moment of time, we believe the same principles can be extended to most other languages used by the data science community (such as Julia).
 There are many libraries/packages available in both Python and R to deploy models as web services.
 The choice of libraries/packages used by our team is arbitrary.

 .. note:: These articles are not intended as a tutorial/endorsement for using any particular package or software tool.
-We show just one of many ways of connecting AIMMS with models built in Python or R. Choose an architecture that best fits your needs and/or the skill set available in your team.
+We show just one of many ways of exposing these models as web services.
+Choose an architecture that best fits your needs and/or the skill set available in your team.

 A diagram of the architecture we will use in our examples is shown below.